 At Lincoln Community School, we emphasize curricular and extracurricular activities that help maximize the benefits of living and learning in West Africa.
-As a premier American international school located in Ghana, LCS is uniquely positioned to engage our students in beyond-the-school learning that prepares them to live and work in a dynamically interconnected and international world.
+As a premier American international school located in Ghana, LCS is uniquely positioned to engage our students in beyond-school learning that prepares them to live and work in a dynamically interconnected and international world.

 And we start them young.
 As early as preschool, curriculum activities use local examples to teach fundamental academic concepts.

 Students begin their exploration of West Africa by diving into the uniquely Ghanaian environment just outside their classroom.
 They might analyze the diversity of organisms in a square meter of playground dirt, discover how the fig tree by the entrance produces fruit, or encounter local culture through a model village set up right on campus.